sghiaseddin/crawlers-traffic-analysis-aws-pipeline/readme.md

 ---
 ## Changelog

+### v0.3.1
+- Improved: Report View app to trigger the analysis lambda function if the report .json not available
+- Imporved: Report View show a message and loader while waiting for the analysis to be generated

 ### v0.3.0
 - Created: Analysis lambda function to answer the questions of the research and store the report in the output bucket as json